antmicro/rowhammer-tester/README.md

 iptables -A OUTPUT -o arty -j ACCEPT
 ```

-TIP: By typing `make ARGS="--sim"` LiteX will generate only intermediate files and stop right after.
+TIP: By typing `make ARGS="--sim"` LiteX will generate only intermediate files and stop right after that.

 ### Controlling the board